 Step 1: Press Windows + I keys simultaneously or type storage settings in the search bar.
 The storage settings window will appear.

 Step 2: On the right-hand side pane of the storage settings screen, click on Apps & features to access all the programs installed on your PC.
-You can use Sort by and Filter by features to find the program(s) that you wish to relocate.
+You can use Sort and Filter by features to find the program(s) you wish to relocate.

 Step 3: Select the program, then click on “Move”.
 A dialog box will pop up, prompting you to select a transfer location.
 Choose your preferred destination disk from the dropdown box, then click “Move” on the dialog box.

 The selected program will then be moved from the default installation drive C to the selected disk.